FollowBench: A Multi-level Fine-grained Constraints Following Benchmark for Large Language Models: Data Generation Process

 \subsection{Content Constraints}

 The data of content constraints is constructed from five tasks as follows:

 \begin{itemize} \item \textbf{Data-to-Text Generation} We create instructions with 1 to 5 constraints by adapting samples from E2E~\cite{novikova-etal-2017-e2e}.
-Different from the original task, we ask the model to generate the flat meaning representations according to the corresponding natural language texts.
+Different from the original task, we ask the model to extract the flat meaning representations according to the corresponding natural language texts.
 The number of constraints increases with the number of attributes and the number of restaurants.
+We use exact match as the evaluation metric.

 \item \textbf{Document-Level Event Argument Extraction} We create instructions by adapting samples from WIKIEVENTS~\cite{DBLP:conf/naacl/LiJH21}.
-Given a document, an LLM is required to extract $n$ events that satisfy a specific event template, where $n\in[1, 5]$ corresponds to the number of constraints.
+Given a document, the model is required to extract $n$ events that satisfy a specific event template, where $n\in[1, 5]$ corresponds to the number of constraints.
+We use accuracy as the evaluation metric.

 \item \textbf{Document-Level Named Entity Recognition} We derive instructions from samples in the CONLL-2003 dataset~\cite{tjong-kim-sang-de-meulder-2003-introduction}.
-We prompt an LLM to extract a single named entity from a provided document.
+We ask the model to extract a single named entity from a provided document.
 Notably, as the number of constraints rises, the requirements for the retrieved named entity correspondingly increase.
 For example, ``extract one named entity that is a location'' $\rightarrow$ ``extract one named entity that is a location in east Asia''.
+We use accuracy as the evaluation metric.

 \item \textbf{Text Generation with Language Constraints} COGNAC~\cite{chen2022controllable} is a challenging benchmark wherein models are presented with a topic accompanied by example text and explicit constraints on the text to avoid.
 We curate data from COGNAC, formulating instructions with 1 to 5 constraints by integrating additional linguistic restrictions from WordNet~\cite{miller-1992-wordnet} and Wikidata~\cite{vrandevcic2014wikidata}.